Dmitry Volkov (physicist)

-Kharkiv Institute of Physics and Technology: senior researcher, 1967–96 — head of the laboratory of theoretical group methods in the theory of elementary particles and quantum fields.
-He worked in 1958, 1961–62, 1965, 1976–77 at CERN (Geneva), and in 1963 at the Bohr Institute for Theoretical Physics (Copenhagen).

-Scientific Results
+Scientific results

 Volkov's scientific works concern issues of quantum field theory (scalar quantum electrodynamics, generalization of quantum statistics — parastatistics), the theory of Regge poles, the theory of higher symmetries and the problem of spontaneous vacuum transitions in dual models, the construction of the method of phenomenological Lagrangians in the theory of elementary particles and its applications in condensed matter physics.
 He constructed a generalized model that united the internal symmetry group of Goldstone particles with the group of Poincaré transformations.
 He proposed a new type of symmetry of elementary particles (bosons and fermions) — supersymmetry, which became the basis for building unified theories of fundamental interactions; and developed a local generalization of supersymmetry — supergravity.
 Proposed a twistor-like approach in the theory of superstrings and supermembranes, which occupies a key place in carrying out covariant quantization of these relativistic extended objects.

 Publications

 Volkov has more than 150 publications on theoretical physics.

-15 candidate and doctoral dissertations were defended under his supervision.